Chapter 8.04

 “Potentially dangerous dog” means:

-(a) Inflicts one or more bites on a human being or a domestic animal or other animal protected under federal, state, or local rules, either on public or private property; or
+(a) Has inflicted one or more bites on a human being or a domestic animal or other animal protected under federal, state, or local rules, either on public or private property without provocation; or

-(b) Chases or approaches a person upon a street or a public grounds in a menacing fashion or apparent attitude of attack, or a dog with a known propensity, tendency, or disposition to attack without provocation, to cause severe injury, or to cause injury or otherwise threaten the safety of humans, domestic animals, or other animals protected under federal, state, or local rules; or
+(2) A dog that has displayed the propensity, tendency, or disposition to attack without provocation, or to cause injury or otherwise threaten the safety of humans, domestic animals, or other animals protected under federal, state, or local rules; or

-(2) An offspring, older than eight weeks, later born to a dog found to be a dangerous dog.
+(3) An offspring, older than eight weeks, born to a dog later found to be a dangerous dog.

 “Proper enclosure to confine the dog” means a securely confined indoor area of the owner’s or keeper’s premises, or a securely enclosed and locked pen, kennel, or other exterior structure on such premises, suitable to prevent the entry of young children or human extremities and designed to prevent a potentially dangerous or dangerous dog from escaping.
 Such pen, kennel, or other structure shall have secure sides and a secure top, and provide protection from the elements for the dog.
 If such pen, kennel, or structure has no bottom secured to the sides, the sides shall be embedded not less than two feet into the ground.
 Doors, windows, or other openings enclosed solely by wire or mesh screening shall not be considered a proper enclosure as defined in this section.